lsaravia/MetawebsAssembly/MetawebsAssembly.md

 The second metaweb was collected from pelagic organisms of 50 lakes of the Adirondacks region [@Havens1992], which were sampled once during summer 1984 [@Sutherland1989]. @Havens1992 determined the potential predator–prey interactions among 211 species from previous diet studies; species that lacked a trophic link were deleted and feeding links were assumed when the species involved were present in a particular lake.
 The so-called Lakes metaweb considers 211 species, 8426 links and a connectance of 0.19, this was obtained from the GATEWAy database [@Brose2019].

 The third metaweb comes from a well-known defaunation experiment performed in the Florida Keys in the 1960’s [@Simberloff1969; @Piechnik2008], where six islands of 11–25 meters in diameter were defaunated with insecticide.
 The arthropods were censused before the experiment and after it approximately once every 3 weeks during the first year and again 2 years after defaunation.
 For the metaweb and local webs we used only the first census that represent a complete community. @Piechnik2008 determined the trophic interactions among 155 species (5114 links,connectance 0.21) using published information and expert opinions.
 This dataset was obtained directly from the authors of @Gravel2011.
+As this is a modelling study that uses already published data no ethical approval was needed.

 ### Metaweb Assembly Null Model